 - Use, care and inspection of all specialized tools and equipment

-RS Rescue NFPA 1670 Operations Level Vehicle Rescue certificate or equivalent
+RS Rescue NFPA 1670 Operations Level Vehicle Rescue certificate

 Pre-Course E-Learning session must be completed prior to practical training